Supreme Court Justice Ruth Bader Ginsburg dies at 87

-WASHINGTON — Supreme Court Justice Ruth Bader Ginsburg, a diminutive yet towering women’s rights champion who became the court’s second female justice, died Friday at her home in Washington.
+WASHINGTON — Supreme Court Justice Ruth Bader Ginsburg, a towering women's rights champion who became the court's second female justice, died Friday at her home in Washington.
 She was 87.

 Ginsburg died of complications from metastatic pancreatic cancer, the court said.